 Record Retention Period Justification for time

-Accord ACTUMINA I CLIUU frame
+frame

 Membership Database 45 years Benefit of Member,

 Details i.e. membership Facilitation of service

 record relating to provision, Statute of

-membership history 7 Limitations Denofit of Mombay Cood
+membership history 7 Limitations

-Accounting data relating to membership, membership 7 years Benefit of Member, Good Governance, Revenue,
+Accounting data relating to 7 years Benefit of Member, Good

-services, or disbursements Statute of Limitations
+membership, membership services, or disbursements Governance, Revenue, Statute of Limitations

 Records generated in 7 years from the conclusion Benefit of Member, Good

-seeking industrial advice; of the matter, or the INMOs involvement in the matter, in governance, Statute of Limitations
+seeking industrial advice; of the matter, or the INMOs governance, Statute of

+seeking maasurar advice, involvement in the matter, in Limitations

 Records generated in question

-seeking professional advice;
+seeking professional advice; question

+seeming protessional advice,

 Records generated in

 seeking advice on a

 regulatory matter;

 Records generated in

 seeking advice on a legal

 matter;

-,

-Records generated in
+Decords concreted in

-seeking advice on an
+Records generated in seeking advice on an

 indemnity matter;

+indefinity matter,

 Records generated in

 contacting a department of

 the INMO in relation to the

 activities of the INMO in a

 particular workplace or in

 relation to a particular issue;

 Records generated in the

 course of the administration

 of functions provided for

 under the INMO Rule Book

-in relation to the relationship
+in relation to the relationship between members inter se

-between members inter se and between the
+and between the

 Organisation and its

 members;

+,

-Doggeda gonomatad in the
+Records generated in the

-Records generated in the course of consultations,
+course of consultations,

 meetings, investigations,

 hearings, including

-employment, regulatory and third party processes and hearings where the INMO has been requested to provide advice, or in turn provides assistance; Records generated in the course of the administration of functions provided for under the INMO Rule Book in relation to the relationship between members inter se and between the Organisation and its members; Records generated arising from meetings of members, or with members, including, but not limited to; Executive Council Meetings, Meetings of Committees of the Executive Council; Meetings of Branches; Meetings of Professional Sections and Meetings of or with a member or members Executive Council Minutes - Permanent Branch, Professional Section, group/individual member meetings - 7 years Good governance, legal obligations, historical record Benefit of Member, Good governance, Statute of Limitations in any location; Records of attendance at professional courses, conferences and meetings; Conference/Course attendance - 2 years Benefit of Member, Good Governance, Verification of Educational attainment.
+employment, regulatory and third party processes and hearings where the INMO has been requested to provide advice, or in turn provides assistance; Records generated in the course of the administration of functions provided for under the INMO Rule Book in relation to the relationship between members inter se and between the Organisation and its members; Records generated arising from meetings of members, or with members, including, but not limited to; Executive Council Meetings, Meetings of Committees of the Executive Council; Meetings of Branches; Meetings of Professional Sections and Meetings of or with a member or members in any location; Executive Council Minutes - Permanent Branch, Professional Section, group/individual member meetings - 7 years Good governance, legal obligations, historical record Benefit of Member, Good governance, Statute of Limitations Records of attendance at professional courses, conferences and meetings; Conference/Course attendance - 2 years Benefit of Member, Good Governance, Verification of Educational attainment.
 Records of achievement and related records concerning completion of educational courses.
 Permanent Benefit of Member, Verification of educational attainment Name, contact details of suppliers, contractors and business contacts; Two years from termination of relationship Benefit of Data Subject, Future business relationship General contracts - for breach of contracts claims.
 7 years Statute of Limitations